skypienzr98/IOT-Project/README.md

 # IoTproject
-An IoT project for SKEL 4213 on waste management system using ESP 8266 with HC-SR04 ultrasonic sensor to obtain the required data.
+An IoT project for SKEL 4213 on student counting system using Arduino with KY008 laser diode module to obtain the required data.
-## IoT Waste Management System 🗑️
+## IoT Student Counting System
 ### Problem Statement

 *Food court in meranti often experiences losses when students go back home during holidays.
 This can be in the form of inefficient work hours of the general worker(dishwasher & cleaner), or losses when the food in the food court is not bought.*